bcb/impactdata/README.md

 slack.send(users, disruptions)
 ```

-To alert the four users from the test document:
+To alert the four users from the Impact Data test PDF:
 ```sh
 python main.py
 ```